RoseHulmanHackers/Ng2Talk/README.md

 **This is not the perfect arrangement for your application.
 It is not designed for production.
 It exists primarily to get you started quickly with learning and prototyping in Angular 2**

+Check out the solution branch for the finished code after the talk! :smiley:

 ## Things you'll need to start

 * [Node installed](https://nodejs.org/en/)